 Can you eat with dentures?

 Yes, you can eat with dentures.
-However, removable dentures can make eating hard and crunchy foods.
+However, can make eating hard and crunchy foods difficult.
 You may need to cut tougher foods like steak into smaller pieces.
 If you get implant dentures, you restore much more of your bite function, so you have less trouble biting.
 Implant dentures also lessen the chance of slipping dentures.

 How long does it take to get used to dentures?